merwaaan/megado/notes.md

 - Tiny Toon Adventures - Buster's Hidden Treasure: the palettes become greenish in-game.

+- Columns:
-- Columns: the sega boot animation only appears in Release builds (Visual Studio specific) (no SEGA logo with clang either in release and debug).
+  - the sega boot animation only appears in Release builds (Visual Studio specific) (no SEGA logo with clang either in release and debug).
+  - score overflows its box (looks like the most significant digit is a repeat of the least-significant one, when it should be zero; the bogus digit is written to the VDP @ 63AA)

 - Alex Kidd in the Enchanted Castle:
   - Planes are empty during the intro and in-game.